-"As a tenth great grandson of Hawaii's first King Tamehameha or Kamehameha, our family unites with your family"
+"As a tenth great grandson of Hawaii's first King Tamehameha or Kamehameha, our family unites with your family.
+I never claimed to be the best, but I will always do my best and I am reliable."

 Kalehua officiates Hawaiian, non-denominational services at wedding ceremonies throughout Oahu and outer islands too, using a combination of the English, Hawaiian and Japanese languages, as the couple wishes.
 As he welcomes, counsels and officiates over the weddings, he shares his unique perspectives with the bride and groom, and their families.